In State Residency Requirements

 All home-schooled students without a high school diploma or GED are eligible to apply for admission to a MassBay degree or certificate program provided they have successfully completed an approved home-school program in accordance with Massachusetts General Laws or the laws of their home state.

 The College determines whether students have participated in an approved home-school program.
-Students shall submit with their application for admission evidence that the home-school program was approved by their school district superintendent or school committee.
-If home-schooled students are under the age of compulsory attendance of 16 years, a letter from the student’s school district superintendent or school committee is required.
-The letter should expressly state that the student is not considered truant and would not be required to attend further schooling prior to enrolling in college.
+Students shall submit with their application for admission evidence that the home-school program was approved by their school district superintendent or school committee: a letter from the student’s school district superintendent or school committee is required.
+Once a student has provided a letter from the school district documenting that the student’s 12 grade home-school program was approved, the student or student’s family may certify completion of the approved program.
 Home-schooled students who have not completed an approved home-school program will not be eligible to enroll in a MassBay degree or certificate program until they have obtained a GED.

 New England Regional Student Program